Where Passion Meets Creativity

 Crocs have been a part of my life for as long as I can remember, ever since I was old enough to pick out my own shoes.
 So, when my class partner and I were given the opportunity to “revamp” Crocs, we were excited and ready to take on the challenge.

 We spent hours brainstorming and ideating, defining a target audience, and developing a fresh framework for the brand.
-Drawing inspiration from major cultural moments, like the Olympics, we aimed to create an authentic, relatable, and inspiring brand image.
+Drawing inspiration from major cultural moments, such as the Olympics, we aimed to create an authentic, relatable, and inspiring brand image.
 Our vision positioned Crocs as a companion through life’s milestones, whether powering through a long shift at the hospital or walking home with your new cat from the shelter.

 My main role centered on strategy development, concept ideation, and pitching our vision to the audience.
 This required me to lean into several key strengths: creative problem-solving, strategic thinking, audience awareness, and the ability to communicate ideas clearly and confidently.
 I focused on ensuring our message was not only imaginative but also grounded in real consumer insight and emotional resonance.